Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display feature layers/README.md

 ## How it works

 1. Create a `Map` with a topographic basemap style.
-2. Load a feature layer with a URL.
+2. Load a feature layer with a feature table.
     i.
 Create a `ServiceFeatureTable` from a URL. ii.
 Create a `FeatureLayer` with the feature table.
 3. Load a feature layer with a portal item.